metorikhq/metorik-helper/readme.txt

 We all make mistakes.
 To get them back, go to http://yoursite.com/wp-admin?show-metorik-notices=yes while logged in as an administrator.

 == Changelog ==
+= 1.3.1 =
+* Bug fix to stop an error from occuring if no server object exists when we filter the WP API.

 = 1.3.0 =
 * Improvements to sending guest carts.